 The value of trees in our landscapes cannot be overstated.
 Their canopies provide shade and keep temperatures down during hot summer days; they clean the air and enrich the soil, and they give shelter to the wildlife needed for a healthy ecosystem.
-A few well-placed trees have the power to transform a mundane landscape into something breathtaking
+A few well-placed trees have the power to transform a mundane landscape into something breathtaking.
+Understanding the best ways to keep your trees healthy will ensure they continue to thrive and provide these benefits.

 With all these benefits, it’s well worth the effort to maintain your trees throughout the year.
 In this article, we’ll cover some tree care fundamentals that you can put into practice right away.